hyperplane-lab/Generative-3D-Part-Assembly/README.md

 This code has been tested on Ubuntu 16.04 with Cuda 10.0.130, GCC 7.5.0, Python 3.7.6 and PyTorch 1.1.0.

-Download the [pre-processed data](https://pan.baidu.com/s/1nQV1djeuIfWiQBQS5N5ygw) (key: duqr) for the .npy data files in file prepare_data/
+Download the [pre-processed data](http://download.cs.stanford.edu/orion/genpartass/prepare_data.zip) for the .npy data files in file prepare_data/

 ## Dependencies